harshgadodia/harshgadodia/_pages/about.md

 My name is Harsh.
 I'm a software engineer at [Ninja Van](https://www.ninjavan.co).

 I was born in India, but grew up in Singapore, where I served in the army as part of National Service between 19 and 20.
 I graduated in 2019 from the National University of Singapore (NUS), where I majored in Computer Engineering.
 I was also a part of a liberal arts programme called the [University Scholars Programme](http://www.usp.nus.edu.sg) at NUS.
 I spent my second year of college interning as an iOS developer at [Epic!](www.getepic.com), an educational technology start-up in the Bay Area.

-My main interests outside of technology and entrepreneurship are reading, traveling, and sports.

-You can download the latest copy of my resume [here]({{ "harshgadodia-resume.pdf" | absolute_url }}).